falconsmilie/phospy/README.md

 - kinase names as columns
 - scores in the range `[0, 1]`

+When you load tables from files, PhosPy normalises input headers to lowercase snake case before validation.
+For example, `Gene Names` and `gene-names` both become `gene_names`.
+That makes file input a little more forgiving, but it also means loading fails if two raw headers collapse to the same cleaned name.

+If you build `PhosphoDataset` from in-memory pandas data frames instead, those column names are validated as provided.

 ## Quick Start

 The quickest way to get started from a source checkout is to use the bundled example data in `examples/data/`.